BBSEY vs. CRCL: Which Stock Is the Better Value Option?

-Investors looking for stocks in the Financial - Miscellaneous Services sector might want to consider either BB Seguridade Participacoes SA (BBSEY) or Circle Internet Group, Inc. (CRCL).
-But which of these two companies is the best option for those looking for undervalued stocks?
-Let's take a closer look.
+Investors with an interest in Financial - Miscellaneous Services stocks have likely encountered both BB Seguridade Participacoes SA (BBSEY) and Circle Internet Group, Inc. (CRCL).
+But which of these two stocks offers value investors a better bang for their buck right now?
+We'll need to take a closer look.

-BB Seguridade Participacoes SA and Circle Internet Group, Inc. are sporting Zacks Ranks of #2 (Buy) and #3 (Hold), respectively, right now.
-This system places an emphasis on companies that have seen positive earnings estimate revisions, so investors should feel comfortable knowing that BBSEY is likely seeing its earnings outlook improve to a greater extent.
-But this is just one piece of the puzzle for value investors.
+Currently, BB Seguridade Participacoes SA has a Zacks Rank of #2 (Buy), while Circle Internet Group, Inc. has a Zacks Rank of #3 (Hold).
+Investors should feel comfortable knowing that BBSEY likely has seen a stronger improvement to its earnings outlook than CRCL has recently.
+But this is only part of the picture for value investors.

 Value investors also tend to look at a number of traditional, tried-and-true figures to help them find stocks that they believe are undervalued at their current share price levels.

-BBSEY currently has a forward P/E ratio of 8.15, while CRCL has a forward P/E of 93.72.
-We also note that BBSEY has a PEG ratio of 2.51.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-CRCL currently has a PEG ratio of 3.91.
+BBSEY currently has a forward P/E ratio of 8.27, while CRCL has a forward P/E of 89.07.
+We also note that BBSEY has a PEG ratio of 2.55.
+This popular figure is similar to the widely-used P/E ratio, but the PEG ratio also considers a company's expected EPS growth rate.
+CRCL currently has a PEG ratio of 3.71.

-Another notable valuation metric for BBSEY is its P/B ratio of 5.65.
-The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
-For comparison, CRCL has a P/B of 6.57.
+Another notable valuation metric for BBSEY is its P/B ratio of 5.74.
+The P/B ratio is used to compare a stock's market value with its book value, which is defined as total assets minus total liabilities.
+For comparison, CRCL has a P/B of 6.24.

-These are just a few of the metrics contributing to BBSEY's Value grade of B and CRCL's Value grade of D.
+These metrics, and several others, help BBSEY earn a Value grade of B, while CRCL has been given a Value grade of D.

-BBSEY sticks out from CRCL in both our Zacks Rank and Style Scores models, so value investors will likely feel that BBSEY is the better option right now.
+BBSEY is currently sporting an improving earnings outlook, which makes it stick out in our Zacks Rank model.
+And, based on the above valuation metrics, we feel that BBSEY is likely the superior value option right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report